mainsail-crew/docs/setup-guide/manual-setup/mainsail.md

 ```
 Save the file with `CTRL+O` and close the editor with `CTRL+X`.

-Create directory for static files and active nginx config:
+Create directory for static files and active NGINX config:

 ```
 mkdir ~/mainsail